Demir3535/FRC-PART-FINDER-BY-DEMIR-LAST/frc-parts-finder/images/README.md

 # Image Assets

-Place the intro animation image at `robot-loader.jpg` in this directory.
-It should be the photo of Demir's swerve robot used for the loading animation.
+Place the intro animation image as `robot-loader.jpeg` (preferred) – the loader expects that filename.
+A fallback placeholder appears if the file is missing.